YounesN/GOMC_Manual_Web/input_file.rst

       - Value 1: Double - Define switch distance in angstrom.
 If the "SWITCH" function is chosen, ``Rswitch`` needs to be defined; otherwise, the program will be terminated.

+``VDWGeometricSigma``
+  Use geometric mean, as required by OPLS force field, to combining Lennard-Jones sigma parameters for different atom types.

+  - Value 1: Boolean - True, uses geometric mean to combine L-J sigmas

+    .. note:: The default setting of ``VDWGeometricSigma`` is false to use arithmetic mean when combining Lennard-Jones sigma parameters for different atom types.

 ``ElectroStatic``
   Considers coulomb interaction or not.
 This function will be discussed further in the Inter- molecular energy and Virial calculation section.